Apurva-gaur/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio website built using React.js, Vite, and Tailwind CSS!
-This website showcases my skills, projects, and services in a visually appealing and interactive manner
+This website showcases my skills, projects, and education in a visually appealing and interactive manner.
 ## Features
 -Beautiful Sections: Includes header, hero, Experience,Education, projects, Testimonials and footer.